Freddie Freeman Player Props: Dodgers vs. Diamondbacks

 Freddie Freeman At The Plate

-- Freeman has an OPS of .947, fueled by an OBP of .519 to go with a slugging percentage of .429.
-All three of those stats lead Los Angeles hitters this season.
+- Freeman leads Los Angeles with a slugging percentage of .577, fueled by three extra-base hits.

-- Among the qualified hitters in MLB, his batting average ranks 19th, his on-base percentage ranks 11th, and he is 97th in the league in slugging.
+- Among qualified batters, he ranks 19th in batting average, while his on-base percentage ranks 14th and he is 50th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.